Yojimb0/ReactCodeChallenge/README.md

 * Github repo: https://github.com/Yojimb0/ReactCodeChallenge
 * Glitch URL: https://glitch.com/edit/#!/giant-psychedelic-bellflower
 * I decided to use the Glitch platform for the ease of use, and to get the static hosting which I assumed would be easier for you to browse and review.
 I've used a create-react-app glitch template (I kept its original readme below).
 I kept the provided `server.js` as-is, as this was not the focus of the exercise.
-* I originally started coding this app with a `Class-Components` approach.
-Discussing with a friend got me to realise that functional components is the ongoing trend.
-You can find this early implentation here: https://glitch.com/edit/#!/lava-trite-act - Moving to functional component was more confortable for me, and got me to learn more about hooks.
+* I originally started coding this app with a `Class-Components` approach, You can find this early implentation here: https://glitch.com/edit/#!/lava-trite-act - Discussing with a friend got me to realise that functional components is the ongoing trend.
+This rework was more confortable for me, and got me to learn more about hooks.
 * I've experimented with `react-snap`, to improve LightHouse score with a pre-rendered static version.
-It's not perfect, as a re-hydration flash happens, but gets me to 100 performance score.
+It's not perfect, as a re-hydration flash happens, but gets me to a performance score of 100.
 * I also wanted to get a feel of `styled-components` although I believe it's a bit overkill in that situation.
 * I'm not very familiar with testing in a React world, but I decided to spend a bit more time, and fill some knowledge gaps.
 It's not very user-friendly to run it within Glitch, so I would recommend to clone the repo.
 I've added Nock to cleanly mock API calls.
 * I've spend about 9h in total: 3h on the original app, 3h on optimisations (migration to functional, static rendering), 3h on tests.